Aziz Sancar: Personal life

 Sancar is married to Gwen Boles Sancar, with whom he met during his PhD in Dallas, where she was also studying molecular biology.
 They got married in 1978.

-Sancar is a practising Muslim.
+Sancar is a practicing Muslim.
 In an interview, he stated: "I am proud to be Muslim, but I can not state this fact in many regions of the United States due to ongoing issues."
 In the immediate aftermath of being awarded the Nobel Prize, his ethnicity was questioned in social media.
 Sancar said he was "disturbed by some of the questions he received," particularly by questions about his ethnic background.
 When asked as to whether he is "a Turk or half-Arab" by the BBC, Aziz Sancar responded: "I told them that I neither speak Arabic nor Kurdish and that I was a Turk," he said.
 "I'm a Turk, that's it."
 Aziz Sancar's brother Tahir informed in an interview that their family descended from Oghuz Turks who once migrated from Central Asia.
 He also said that his brother's Nobel Prize was an honor for all of Turkey, including the Kurds.

 In an interview, Sancar stated that in his youth, he was an idealist but he didn't participate in activities.
 In another interview, Sancar stated that he supports moderate Pan-Turkism.
 On September 26, 2021, Sancar was the honorary guest of the Turkic Council on occasion of the meeting of the foreign secretaries from member states and has given a presentation titled "Knowledge and the National Awakening of the Turkic World", as announced by Turkish Minister of Foreign Affairs Mevlüt Çavuşoğlu.

+On 31 July 2025, Sancar was granted neutralized citizenship of the Turkish Republic of Northern Cyprus.

 Awards

 He was awarded the 2015 Nobel Prize in Chemistry along with Tomas Lindahl and Paul L. Modrich for their mechanistic studies of DNA repair.
 He was granted Presidential Young Investigator Award from the National Science Foundation in Molecular Biophysics in 1984.
 Sancar is the second Turkish Nobel laureate after Orhan Pamuk, who is also an alumnus of Istanbul University.

 Aziz Sancar donated his original Nobel Prize golden medal and certificate to the mausoleum of Mustafa Kemal Atatürk, with a presidential ceremony on 19 May 2016, which is the 97th anniversary of Atatürk initiating the Turkish War of Independence.
 He delivered a replica of his Nobel medal and certificate to Istanbul University, from which he earned his MD.

+On January 19, 2025, during a ceremony held at the Sancar Cultural Center in the state of North Carolina, USA, TÜRKSOY General Secretary Sultan Raev presented Sancar with the Order of Cultural Ambassador of the Turkic World.